MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msi.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents users from using Windows Installer to install patches.

 If you enable this policy setting, users are prevented from using Windows Installer to install patches.
 Patches are updates or upgrades that replace only those program files that have changed.
 Because patches can be easy vehicles for malicious programs, some installations prohibit their use.